PSWV

 Application Requirements

-• Upon successful completion of a Level 7 bachelor's programme with a minimum of 30 weeks of study in New Zealand
+• Upon successful completion of a Level 7 bachelor’s programme in New Zealand with a minimum of 30 weeks of study, eligibility for the Post Study Work Visa (PSWV) applies.

 Visa Duration